-Stone Telling will be open to submissions between November 15, 2014, and January 15, 2015.
+Stone Telling will be open to submissions between November 15, 2014, and February 15, 2015 (extended deadline!).
 We will be reading submissions for our twelfth issue, themed "Hope".
-We will also be reading between December 1, 2014, and December 31, 2014, for our Joke issue.
+We will also be reading between December 1, 2014, and January 31, 2015, for our Joke issue.
 You can find more details on our submissions page.
 Please send us your work at firstname.lastname@example.org

 Book!
 The first collection of Stone Telling poetry, Here, We Cross, which gathers queer and genderfluid poetry from Stone Telling 1-7, is available for purchase from Amazon.
 (If you are unable to buy from Amazon for any reason, please email us at poetry at stonetelling dot com, and we will gladly send you a copy).
 All proceedings from the sales support Stone Telling!

 Brit Mandelo reviewed the book at Tor.com and wrote: